crisluengo/doxpp/README.md

 8. Directories are not documented, only the header files themselves.
 9. Unique identifiers for members are fairly readable, and don't look like the hashes that Doxygen generates.
 This should allow the generator to create more meaningful URLs.
+10. There is no "autolink", all links must be explicitly made with `\ref`.

 ## What is missing